Who can use this feature

 There are a few things to consider before moving components:

-It's not possible to move private components between files.
-This is something to look out for, especially if you have components that use nested instances of a private component.
+It's not possible to move hidden components between files.
+This is something to look out for, especially if you have components that use nested instances of a hidden component.

-You need to publish private components, before you can move them to another file.
-Once you've moved those components and published the changes to the library, you can mark them as private again.
+You need to publish hidden components, before you can move them to another file.
+Once you've moved those components and published the changes to the library, you can mark hide them again.

 Nested instances and overrides

 If you have nested instances within the components you're moving, you need to consider where the main components live.
-Especially if you've applied overrides to those instances.
+Especially if you've applied overrides to them.

-If the main components are within the same file, we recommend you move and publish these components together.
-If the main components for nested instances are currently private, you need to publish them first.
+If the main components are within the same file, we recommend you move and publish components together.
+If the main components for nested instances are hidden, you need to publish them first.

 If components use main components from another published library, Figma will keep the connection to that library.